Please Report Any Broken Links Or Trouble You Might Come Across To The Webmaster

 Darryl Baker

 Salt Lake City 145k Amidships view of the Salt Lake City during a refit at Mare Island Navy Yard in 1944.
-Open forward 5" secondaries, twin 40mm mounts, and twin amidship catapults are visible in this photo.
+Open forward 5" secondaries, twin 40mm mounts, and twin midship catapults are visible in this photo.
 USN

 Salt Lake City 400k

-Amidships looking aft plan view of USS Salt Lake CIty (CA-25) at Mare Island on 24 June 1944.
+Amidships looking aft plan view of USS Salt Lake City (CA 25) at Mare Island on 24 June 1944.
 She was in overhaul at the shipyard from 6 May until 27 June 1944.

 U.S. Navy Photo #3866-44